AMEXif/eaio/README.md

 The UI is very much just a copy of Payload's original design. - https://youtu.be/PzP8mw7JUzI
 <br>
-Interpolation and Upscaling in V1.0 are mainly possible thanks to nuhui! - https://github.com/nihui
+Interpolation and Upscaling in V1.0 are mainly possible thanks to nihui! - https://github.com/nihui
 <br>
 Conversion is done using FFmpeg. - https://github.com/FFmpeg/FFmpeg
 <br>